aleksandra1617/Retro-Python-Game/README.md

-# Snake-Game
+# Python-Game
-An arcade snake game made with Python.
+This is a remake of the classic snake game that came built into phones back in the 90s.

 <details><summary><b>Milestones<b/></summary>
 <hr>